jyothisable/Credit-Default-Risk-Prediction-Model/README.md

 ┃ ┣ 🏷️ loantap_logo.png - Logo image for the project
 ┃ ┗ 🧪 model_prototyping.ipynb - Jupyter notebook for exploratory data analysis and model prototyping

-┣ 🌐 templates/ - Directory for HTML templates used in web-based applications ┃ ┗ 🏠 homepage.html - HTML template for the project's homepage

 ┣ 🧪 tests/ - Contains unit tests and integration tests to ensure code robustness ┃ ┣ 📦 __init__.py - Initialization file for the tests package
 ┃ ┣ 🔍 data_tests.py - Tests for data handling and processing functions